t-mart/imagesearch/README.md

 While the subcommands may have unique arguments, others are common among them:

-- Algorithm arguments, which specify which fingerprint algorithm to use.
+- Algorithm selection, which specifies which fingerprint algorithm to use.
 For help in choosing, see the section below.
 For example, to use "average hashing", specify `--ahash`. **If no algorithm is specified, `--dhash` is implied.**

   - These algorithms can take in additional parameters to tune their performance.
 See the help output for what these parameters are.
-They should be given in a comma-separated list, joining each argument name to its value with an equals sign.
+They should be given in a comma-separated list, joining each parameter name to its value with an equals sign.
 For example:

     ```
     > imagesearch dupe images/ --whash --algo-params hash_size=8,mode=db4
-    > imagesearch dupe --help  # for more detail
+    > imagesearch dupe --help  # for more info and value constraints
     ```

 - `-f`/`-format` specifies the output format of results.
 This can be either `text` or `json` (the